 Felix Auger Aliassime captured three titles in 2025, winning Adelaide, Brussels, and Montpellier.
 The Canadian also reached finals at Dubai and Paris and six semifinals, including US Open.
 On hard: a strong 41-15.
 On grass: 6-4.
-He used the ace as a weapon with 0.8 per game, held firm saving 67% of breakpoints faced, and stayed composed winning at 65% in pressure situations on serve.
+He excelled with 77% success on first serve, delivered 0.8 free points per game through aces, and defended brilliantly at 67% break points saved.

 Felix Auger Aliassime won the title at Basel and one semifinal in 2023.
+He reached a new career-high of No. 6.
 The season proved challenging overall.
 Competing on hard: 20-15.
-He excelled with 78% success on first serve, delivered 0.7 free points per game through aces, and handled pressure well winning 65% pressure points on serve.
+He excelled with 78% success on first serve, delivered 0.7 free points per game through aces, and stayed composed winning at 65% in pressure situations on serve.

 Felix Auger Aliassime's 2020 season featured finals at Cologne 1, Marseille, and Rotterdam and semifinals at Adelaide and Cologne 2.
 He reached a new career-high of No. 18.
 Hard results: 22-16.
 He defended brilliantly at 66% break points saved, fired 0.7 aces per service game, and excelled with 75% success on first serve.